Research

 Addendum: Evolutionary biology

 Before getting into digital humanities, I built an academic career studying population genetics, which can be considered as the mathematical theory upon which theoretical evolutionary biology is built.
 In my 8 years in the field (PhD and two postdocs contracts) I worked on different topics: in particular evolutionary rescue, isolation by distance and range expansions.
 Evolutionary rescue refers to when a population (loosely defined as a group of individuals exchanging genetic material) facing extinction survives due to a new beneficial mutation spreading in the population.
 Isolation by distance refers to a genetic pattern that can be seen when observing the individual DNAs of many different individuals of a population spread over a large territory: in general, one would expect that the farther away two indivduals can be found, the more genetic differences their genomes will harbor between themselves.
 Finally, range expansions occur when a population expands over a territory: this causes genetic changes at the front of the population expansion that we can quantify and study.
+In all these topics, my focus was in understanding the impacts of spatial structures (e.g. metapopulations) and dispersal on the evolutionary changes.
+Nowadays, I use this knowledge to understand cultural evolution.

 I don’t consider myself a biologist anymore, but I will always harbor a deep interest for these topics.